Exemption for night work on construction sites

 Prerequisites

-Prior to submitting their application, the applicant may also prepare a topographical map showing:
+Prior to submitting your application, you can prepare a topographical map showing:

 • the boundaries of the work site;